Panther Residency, STAGES

 STAGES

 The STAGES format is as radical as it is simple.
-For one evening, the HALLE FÜR KUNST Steiermark provides a platform for artists from the surrounding area.
-A part of the exhibition hall will serve as a stage to learn more about the work of the artists.
-Our guest decides whether this will be realized through a performance, a lecture, a conversation, a screening or any other form of art.
+For one evening at a time, HALLE FÜR KUNST Steiermark provides a platform for artists from the immediate vicinity who live in or have close ties to Styria.
+Part of the exhibition hall is used as a stage to learn more about the artists’ work.
+Our guest can decide for themselves whether this will take the form of a performance, a screening, or something else.
+Increasingly, small exhibition formats are also being developed, some of which can be viewed over several days.
+Artists are asked to present their work with a statement.

 2024